OISF/suricata/doc/userguide/upgrade.rst

   will need to be set before external modules can be loaded.
 See the new default configuration file or :ref:`lua-output-yaml` for more details.
+- If the configuration value ``ftp.memcap`` is invalid, Suricata will set it to ``0`` which means no limit will be placed.
+In previous Suricata  releases, Suricata would terminate execution.
+A warning message will be displayed `Invalid value <value> for ftp.memcap` when this occurs.

 Removals
 ~~~~~~~~